-Clan labs pose health risks to both the operators and the people living and around the property.
+Clandestine meth labs pose health risks to both the operators and the people living in and around the property.
 Manufacturing methamphetamine involves a cooking process.
-The mixtures of dangerous chemicals evaporate and permeate all porous and non-porous surfaces including kitchen benches, walls, ceilings, books, pillows, toys and other contents items.
-The harmful chemicals contaminate the property and without correct decontamination, remain within the property indefinitely.
+The mixture of dangerous chemicals evaporate and permeate all porous and non-porous surfaces including kitchen benches, walls, ceilings, books, pillows, toys and other contents.
+These harmful chemicals contaminate the property and without correct decontamination, may remain within the property indefinitely.

-People living in a laboratory environment risk suffering from breathing problems, headaches, nausea, dizziness, skin and eye irritation and respiratory irritation.
-High levels of exposure can result in more severe health problems such as severe lung damage, skin and throat burns.
+People living in a contaminated or clandestine laboratory environment risk suffering from breathing problems, headaches, nausea, dizziness, skin and eye irritation and respiratory irritation.
+High levels of exposure can result in more severe health problems such as lung damage, skin and throat burns.

-Juvenaire has vast knowledge and understanding of methamphetamine contamination.
-Our technicians are experienced and have extensive specialised training in pre and post testing.
+Juvenaire has the experience, knowledge and understanding of correct methamphetamine decontamination.
+Our technicians are experienced and have specialised training in pre and post meth testing.
 Our detailed decontamination procedures have been developed according to government guidelines and recommendations.
 We also provide reports and clearances to ensure that your property returns to a safe living environment.